2015 Gurdaspur attack

-Such terrorist attacks are rare in Punjab after the Punjab insurgency, which sought to form an independent Sikh nation of Khalistan, ended in the 1990s.
+Such terrorist attacks were rare in Punjab after the Insurgency, which sought to form an independent Sikh nation of Khalistan, ended in the 1990s.
 However, such attacks are common in the Disputed Territory of Jammu and Kashmir that borders Gurdaspur, where Islamist insurgents are seeking independence or accession to Pakistan and from where the gunmen were at first suspected to have entered.
-On the basis of the GPS system found in the terrorists' possession, it was found that they entered India through Pakistan.
+On the basis of the GPS system found in the terrorists' possession, India claimed the insurgents infiltrated through the border with Pakistan.